Col0ring/types-kit/docs/types-kit.tupletoobject.md

 ## TupleToObject type

-Convert a tuple to an object, it can pass in a tag to modify the key value
+Convert a tuple to an object, it can pass in a tag to modify the key value.

 <b>Signature:</b>